PistonDevelopers/blog.piston.rs/_posts/2017-03-24-proving-non-existence-of-monoid-symmetric-paths.md

 In dependently type theory, you can write `x: list 2`, by storing extra information in the type.
 Path semantics deals with this information outside the type, using arbitray functions.
-This forms a naturally abstract space, called "path semantical space", which describes how functions are identified by each other.
+This forms a natural abstract space, called "path semantical space", which describes how functions are identified by each other.

 When a function is connected to another function using functions, it is called a "path".